-KKR & Co.
-Inc. (together with its subsidiaries, “KKR”) is a leading global investment firm that manages investments across multiple asset classes including private equity, energy, infrastructure, real estate and credit, with strategic partners that manage hedge funds.
+KKR is a leading global investment firm that offers alternative asset management as well as capital markets and insurance solutions.
+KKR sponsors investment funds that invest in private equity, credit and real assets and has strategic partners that manage hedge funds.
 An unfortunate consequence of our size and global reputation is the misuse of our name, brands and reputation by imposters and frauds publishing fake websites and engaging in “phishing” scams seeking personal or confidential information, including by posting fake job offers on legitimate websites such as LinkedIn.

 When communicating with KKR through digital media, please: